bbartling/algorithms-are-fun/README.md

 ### How It Works

 The system simulates multiple zones, each with its own temperature and heating needs.
-The agent can turn on or off the heat in each zone, and the goal is to:
+The agent can turn on or off the heat in each zone, and the goal is for ***five HVAC heat pump units*** to:
 - Maintain comfortable room temperatures.
 - Minimize energy consumption (kWh).
 - Prevent high power demand peaks (kW).